rasikasamith/TechMatrix/README.md

 ## Technologies

--API: Developed with .NET Core Web API and hosted on Azure App Services.
+-API: Developed using .NET Core Web API and hosted on Azure App Services.
+Utilizes dependency injection and follows the Entity Framework Code-First approach.
 -UI: Built using Blazor Server and hosted on Azure App Services.
 -Database: Powered by Microsoft SQL Server and hosted in Azure.

+## Architecture:

+This project follows a Service-Based Architecture where a service layer is used to interact with the database.
+Services provide a structured and modular way to handle data operations, enhancing the maintainability and scalability of the application.

 ## Usage

-UI: Access the UI at [TechMatrix UI](https://techmatrixui.azurewebsites.net/).
+-UI: Access the UI at [TechMatrix UI](https://techmatrixui.azurewebsites.net/).
-Web API-Interact with the API at [TechMatrix Web API](https://techmetrixapi.azurewebsites.net/api/user/getusers).
+-Web API:Interact with the API at [TechMatrix Web API](https://techmetrixapi.azurewebsites.net/api/user/getusers).

-Database: The database is hosted in Azure at freelancerapidbserver.database.windows.net.
+-Database: The database is hosted in Azure at freelancerapidbserver.database.windows.net.
-Use the following credentials:
-Login: saadmin
-Password: Kalkuda@123

 ## Features